Steiner Cut Dominants: Steiner trees and Steiner cacti

 Conversely, if for a Steiner subgraph $(G',T)$ of the Steiner graph $(G,T)$ the edge set $E(G')$ intersects every $T$-Steiner cut in $(G,T)$ then $(G',T)$ contains a Steiner subtree.
 This implies the following.

 \begin{remark} The only facet defining inequalities (in minimum integer form) with right-hand-side one for Steiner cut dominants are the Steiner tree inequalities. \end{remark}

-A \emph{cactus} is a connected graph (we only consider graphs without loops or multiple edges) that has at meast one cycle, but in which every edge is contained in at most one cycle.
+A \emph{cactus} is a connected graph (we only consider graphs without loops or multiple edges) that has at least one cycle, but in which every edge is contained in at most one cycle.
 We call the Steiner graph $(G,T)$ a \emph{Steiner cactus} if $G$ is a cactus whose degree-one nodes are in $T$, and in which every cycle contains at least three nodes that are cut nodes of $G$ or terminals (this in particular implies $|T|\ge 3$) (see Figure~\ref{fig:SteinerCactus}).

-Steiner cacti are the Steiner graphs that are constructible from Steiner edges and Steiner cycles.
-In particular, they are facet inducing, where assigning to each edge weight one or two depending on whether the edge is contained in some cycle or not, respectively, yields the unique facet weight vector (in minimum integer form).
+Steiner cacti are the Steiner graphs that are constructible from Steiner edges and \emph{Steiner cycles}, i.e., Steiner graphs $(G,V(G))$ with a cycle $G$.
+In particular, they are facet inducing, where assigning to each edge weight one or two depending on whether the edge is contained in some cycle or not, respectively, yields the unique facet weight vector $c$ (in minimum integer form), where $\gamma_c=2$.
 We call the corresponding inequalities with right-hand-side two \emph{Steiner cacti inequalities}.
+Here, the weights of value two arise since when gluing a Steiner cactus inequality with right-hand-side two and a Steiner edge inequality with right-hand-side one the coefficient of the latter one enters scaled by a factor of two.

 It seems worth to note that in contrast to Remark~\ref{rem:rhs_one} there are facet defining inequalities (in minimum integer form) with right-hand-side two for Steiner cut dominants that are not Steiner cacti inequalities.
-Indeed, whenever $G$ arises from some two-edge conected graph by replacing each edge by a path consisting of three edges, then $(G,T)$ with $T\subseteq V(G)$ including all nodes of $G$ with degree two is an irreducible facet inducing Steiner graph with facet weights provided by the all-ones vector and right-hand side two.
+Indeed, whenever $G$ arises from some two-edge connected graph by replacing each edge by a path consisting of three edges, then $(G,T)$ with $T\subseteq V(G)$ including all nodes of $G$ with degree two is an irreducible facet inducing Steiner graph with facet weights provided by the all-ones vector and right-hand side two.
+See Figure~\ref{fig:three_paths} for an example.

-As it simplifies later arguments, we state the following fact (that follows easily from Theorems~\ref{thm:degree_two_nonterminals_come_from_subdividing} and ~\ref{thm:cut_nodes}). \begin{remark} If $(G,T)$ is a facet inducing Steiner graph where $G$ is a tree or a cactus, then $(G,T)$ is a Steiner tree or a Steiner cactus, respectively. \end{remark}
+As it simplifies later arguments, we state the following fact (that follows easily from Theorems~\ref{thm:degree_two_nonterminals_come_from_subdividing} and ~\ref{thm:cut_nodes}). \begin{remark} Let $(G,T)$ be a Steiner graph with $G$ being a cactus.
+Then $(G,T)$ is facet inducing if and only if $(G,T)$ is a Steiner cactus; in this case it follows from Theorem~\ref{thm:cut_nodes} and the previous discussion that the unique facet weights are as described in the definition of a Steiner cactus. \end{remark}

 Since the only connected subgraphs of trees are trees, we find that if $(G,T)$ is a Steiner graph with a tree $G$, then $\cutd(G,T)$ is described by the nonnegativity constraints and the Steiner tree inequality defined by the unique Steiner subtree of $(G,T)$ with terminal set $T$.